 Respond Yes and proceed.
 The next command must be entered every time you start a PowerShell instance (non-persistent):

 Presuming that the ‘root’ (7-Mode) or ‘admin’ (cDOT) credentials are the same across all systems, the next command will cache the login and store in a variable for use in the data collection.
-Alternatively, Active Directory domain credentials can be used, provided that AD authentication has been properly established for your system(s).
+For 7-Mode systems, Active Directory domain credentials can be used, provided that AD authentication has been properly established.
 If using domain credentials, use the syntax ‘NetBIOS Domain Name\User Name‘ (i.e. – ‘AD\JohnDoe‘).

 The next command will collect data from the systems(s) specified and generate separate compressed XML files for each.
 This syntax expects the presence of a